 Find out more about how Baker Tilly helps contractors:

-Before the auditors arrive, contractors should perform a self-assessment of their overall compliance, including compliance with the Service Contract Labor Standards (otherwise known as the Service Contract Act), the Davis Bacon Act, and Collective Bargaining Agreements.
-The roles and responsibilities of the contracting officer, the Department of Labor, and the contractor are often misunderstood, complicating compliance.
+Before the auditors arrive, contractors should perform a self-assessment of their overall compliance.
+This includes the Service Contract Labor Standards (known as the Service Contract Act), the Davis Bacon Act and Collective Bargaining Agreements.
+The roles and responsibilities of the contracting officer, the Department of Labor and the contractor are often misunderstood, complicating compliance.
 Prior to an audit, Baker Tilly’s government contracts practice can help:

 Sometimes, despite best attempts to comply, contractors may find themselves historically non-compliant.
 Leveraging our experience with the Department of Labor, Baker Tilly government contracts practice can: